PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 3. Source
 ``````````
-Select source from dropdown menu after they have been specified in :ref:`source_info_entry`.
+Select source from dropdown menu after they have been specified in :ref:`source_info_entry`

 .. _signer:

 4. Signer
 ``````````
-Select source from dropdown menu after they have been specified in :ref:`signer_info_entry`.
+Select source from dropdown menu after they have been specified in :ref:`signer_info_entry`

 https://docs.google.com/document/d/1ZnwGCyqFXdSEDSKJy8HoeKEFXee-FMmk2uT5LPqZ8WQ/edit#heading=h.oqxx3lbrqst6